feast-dev/feast-workshop/module_0/README.md

 ```
 ![Feast UI](sample_web_ui.png)

-### Step 2e (optional): Merge a sample PR in your fork
+### Step 2e: Merge a sample PR in your fork
-In your own fork of the `feast-workshop` project, with the above all setup, try making a change with a pull request!
+In your own fork of the `feast-workshop` project, with the above setup (i.e. you've made GitHub secrets with your own `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), try making a change with a pull request!
 And then merge that pull request to see the change propagate in the registry.

+Some ideas for what to try:
+- Changing metadata (owner, description, tags) on an existing `FeatureView`
+- Adding or removing a new `Field` in an existing `FeatureView`

 You can verify the change propagated by:
 1. Running the Feast CLI (e.g. `feast feature-views list`)